-The helmet is a hemi-spherical irradiation source collimator system.

-- The aim of the helmet is allow collimation of the irradiation sources of the Gamma Knife system such that a proper treatment of the target can be applied. - b.
-The helmet holds multiple holes which openings can be set to several discrete values, applying a computer controlled aperture system per hole integrated in the helmet or applying cones which can be plugged manually into the holes. - c.
-Depending on the Gamma Knife system used, the helmet can be docked in a unique way to the irradiation sources (no specific name for that docking software) or the helmet is already fixed to these irradiation sources. - d.
-In the first case, the helmet is fixed to the treatment couch while APS is used as docking system of the patient to the helmet. - e.
+The helmet is a hemi-spherical irradiation source a.
+The aim of the helmet is allow collimation of the irradiation sources of the Gamma collimator system.
+Knife system such that a proper treatment of the target can be applied. b.
+The helmet holds multiple holes which openings can be set to several discrete values, applying a computer controlled aperture system per hole integrated in the helmet or applying cones which can be plugged manually into the holes.
+C. Depending on the Gamma Knife system used, the helmet can be docked in a unique way to the irradiation sources (no specific name for that docking software) or the helmet is already fixed to these irradiation sources. d.
+In the first case, the helmet is fixed to the treatment couch while APS is used as docking system of the patient to the helmet. e.
 In the second case the whole treatment couch is docked to the helmet.

-Integrated Treatment Planning System, Leksell GammaPlan (TPS-Gamma Knife)

-TPS-Gamma Knife is the build-in treatment planning a. software in the Gamma Knife system to guarantee by the manufacturer a non-ambiguous interface to b. force the patient treatment as intended by the dose calculation.
+Integrated Treatment Planning System, Leksell Gamn naPla an (TPS-Gamma Knife) TPS-Gamma Knife is the build-in treatment planning a.
+TPS-Gamma Knife is working too as a record and verify-system of the Gamma Knife software in the Gamma Knife system to guarantee hardware. by the manufacturer a non-ambiguous interface to b.
+TPS software packets delivered by the manufacturer may have names different from force the patient treatment as intended by the dose "Gamma Knife". calculation.
+Invasive Frame (Gamma Knife) 1 The invasive frame-Gamma Knife is a reference a.
+The invasive frame for Gamma Knife treatments is used for treating targets in frame invasive attached to the patient and on which patients head. appliance can be attached uniquely to support b.
+The invasive frame is used as "zero point" for coordinate transformations of target localising target and target alignment with respect to and organs at risk positions in the patient from one space to another.